superfly/docs/laravel/the-basics/cron-and-queues.html.md

 The best way is to use the [processes](https://fly.io/docs/reference/configuration/#the-processes-section) configuration.

 This allows you to segment your application into "groups".
-Each "group" can run an instance pf your code base with a specific use case (web server, cron tasks, queue worker).
+Each "group" can run an instance of your code base with a specific use case (web server, cron tasks, queue worker).

 > If you used `fly launch` to create your Laravel application, all of this should work with further modification to the Docker setup.